 FryHyde is one of my best friends.
 We sesh every now and then and sometimes the one they call FryHyde can get creative and say some wise things.
 Although he’s only featured on one post titled 54) “A Weed Rap” the lines he provided for that post was enough for me to work out a concept: “The kids want buds, not talking about friends,

-I’m talking about strains, how ironic” FryHyde continues to smoke dope and be wise.
-Maybe someday we’ll do A Weed Rap III.
+I’m talking about strains, how ironic” FryHyde continues to be dope and wise.

 Potrick is an old friend of mine, back when we used to take turns playing Dragon Ball Z: Legacy of Goku II on my Gameboy Advance during recess in the second grade.
 When we reunited and became accomplices again, I realized this guy is a big time stoner; just like me.
 Potrick actually inspired me to do a sequel to A Weed Rap which was never an idea at first but the fact that he can freestyle, beat box and smokes dope, I knew exactly what I wanted to do.
 I approached Potrick through text with an idea to do a sequel to A Weed Rap which essentially was named 70) “A Weed Rap II” and it couldn’t have come out better.
 The verse he so graciously provided me with was lyrical, witty and simply put, it was harder than a dab hit.
-Potrick is a well-rounded artist and I look forward to collaborating with him in the future; perhaps even record our hit stoner post!
+In 2016, Potrick, along with artists Big Homie Ooak & Razeray, formed a trio known as WildBoysEntertainment or W.B.E for short.
+In early 2017, all members of W.B.E came together to drop a irresistible single entitled Two Lips Freestyle.
+Summer ’17, Potrick released his debut project, Hibernation EP.

 “Midnight” a.k.a.
 “Big Na$ty”